 One day I realised I wasn’t making sculptures, but costume pieces.
 I started taking ‘on the go’ selfies wearing my creations, and my practice was transformed.
 I knew then my true calling had always been the (digital) stage.

-I’m currently working on a new project called ‘Quick Unpick’, exploring how my diagnosis of gynecological illness and subsequent surgery (the irony is not lost on me, given the subject matter of my work) forced me to confront my own relationship to my gender identity, femininity and fertility.
+I’m currently working on a new project called ‘Quick Unpick’, exploring how my diagnosis of severe endometriosis and subsequent surgery forced me to confront my own relationship to gender, femininity and fertility.